ElcoLuijendijk/beo/manual/beo_manual.md

 ## Output

 * After each model run, the modeled temperature field and (U-Th)/He data are stored in the directory ``model_output`` as a .pck file, which can be read using Python's pickle module.
-* In addition, Beo saves a comma separated file containing the model parameters and a summary of the results for each model run and each timestep in the same directory.
+* Beo saves a comma separated file containing the model parameters and a summary of the results for each model run and each timestep in the same directory.
+* The modelled temperature field and fluxes are also saved as a VTK file that can be used for visualization using software such as Paraview or Visit.

 # Making figures <a name="Making figures"></a>